AnyChart/docs.anychart.com/Basic_Charts/Japanese_Candlestick_Chart.md

 Some traders find candlestick charts easier to read than [OHLC charts](OHLC_Chart).

-Japanese Candlestick is a series type that is predominantly used for demonstrating the stock market data, due to its specifics.
+Japanese candlestick is a series type that is predominantly used for demonstrating the stock market data, due to its specifics.
 So AnyChart Japanese Candlestick series are also available in AnyStock – see the [Japanese Candlestick series in AnyStock](../Stock_Charts/Series/Japanese_Candlestick) article to learn more.

 This article explains how to create a basic Japanese Candlestick chart as as well as configure settings that are specific to the type.
 See the table below to get a brief overview of the Japanese Candlestick chart's characteristics: